arisance/trinitycore-docker/README.md

 * curl 7.49.0+

 ### Installing:
-Create docker-compose.override.yml with the following
+Create docker-compose.override.yml with the following.
+NOTE: This step needs permissions to create directories/files in your wow client directory that you map into the container for map extraction.

 ```
 version: '2'